snowplow/mobile-hybrid-apps-accelerator/content/_index.md

 Here you will learn to:

-- Model and Visaualize Snowplow data
+- Model and Visualize Snowplow data
   - using the [snowplow-mobile](https://hub.getdbt.com/snowplow/snowplow_mobile/latest/) dbt package and Streamlit
   - using our sample data (no need to have a working pipeline)
 - Set-up Snowplow Tracking in a hybrid mobile app